5 Random Pages

 • Catterick Garrison in Yorkshire

-It provides the infrastructure and resources and the command and control responsibilities, for the training and administration of all Regular Army, Territorial Army and Cadet units in Scotland and the North of England.
+It provided the infrastructure and resources and the command and control responsibilities, for the training and administration of all Regular Army, Territorial Army and Cadet units in Scotland and the North of England.

-Other Army establishments in 2nd Division’s area of responsibility include:
+Other Army establishments in 2nd Division’s area of responsibility included:

 • Army Recruiting and Liaison Staff throughout the Division